lcaraballoj/MQTT-to-CSV/README.md

 # Process
 1. Clone the GitHub repository
 2. In the terminal run `pip install -r requirements.txt` to download the needed libraries
-3. Create a MQTT broker or use an online one
+3. Create a MQTT broker or use an online one.
+(In this example an [online Mosquitto Eclipse broker](https://mqtt.eclipseprojects.io/) is used which limits the amount of messages that can be sent so creating a local one for use is ideal.)
 4. In `MqttPublish.py` at the top of code edit: `mqttBroker = [MQTT Broker]` and in `MqttSubscribe.py` at the top of the function `def main()` edit: `mqttBroker = [MQTT Broker]`
 5. In `MqttPublish.py` users can change the data that is being outputted and even import/add functions to read sensor data
 6. In `MqttSubscribe.py` users can choose to output the .csv file to a specific location or to a FTP server